Can Human Instincts Be Controlled?

 Interestingly, music resides in the irrational right side of the brain in the same place where language and speech reside in the rational left side (Broca's area).
 Music evokes powerful emotions in humans and is exploited by our leaders to arouse us into action: thus national anthems evoke patriotism and are used to inflame our tribal instincts as we go into insane wars.
 Religious and political fervor is exploited similarly as religious and political groups are pitted against each other.
 Sports fans form similar opposing groups using their team's theme song to elicit passion.

 The driving force behind all living entities is Darwinian natural selection, or differential reproductive success.
 Unfortunately, natural selection is blind to the long-term future -- natural selection rewards just one thing: offspring.
 It is a short-sighted efficiency expert.
 Individuals who leave the most genes in the gene pool of the next generation triumph -- their genetic legacy endures, whereas those who pass on fewer genes lose out in this ongoing contest.
 One of our most powerful instincts is the urge to procreate, which manifests itself in different ways in males than in females.
 Males simply want lots of sex whereas females are programmed with nesting behaviors that involve a safe home place for their family (of course, sexual selection is much more complex than that one sentence brief synopsis).
 Primitive humans did not even know how babies were formed, but nevertheless they made them.
 By favoring parts that fit and nerve endings that tingled in just the right places, natural selection, that ultimate puppet master, made certain we’d reproduce.
+Huddled together with our furs during winters and the long ice ages, two became three.
 Hence we are programmed to have instincts to breed.
-And breed, we do, in fact, we are much too good at it for our own good, all 7 billion of us.
+And breed, we do, in fact, we are much too good at it for our own good, all 7.6 billion of us.
 If we don't stop reproducing soon, human civilization is doomed.

 Some humans, unfortunately the most successful from the perspective of natural selection, combine greed with breeding and have obscenely large families.
 Rather than be celebrated on TV, such people should be social outcasts, ostracized from society, because they are stealing other’s rights to reproduce.
 Earth simply doesn't have enough resources to support all of us in the style to which we’d like to become accustomed.
 Moreover, resources such as water, land, and food, are finite, whereas human populations are always expanding, steadily reducing per capita shares.
 People are encouraged to think that resources are ever expanding when the opposite is true.
 We are in a state of total denial about the overpopulation crisis -- instead of confronting reality, people only want to relieve its many symptoms, such as shortages of food, oil, and water, global climate change, pollution, disease, loss of biodiversity, and many others.
 Overpopulation is a near fatal disease that cannot be cured by merely alleviating its symptoms.
 “Take an aspirin, get a good night's sleep, and come back in the morning.”
 Unless we face reality and reduce human populations, we are in for a world of hurt and even greater human misery.
 Of course, eventually, our population must decrease, but we could lessen the upcoming misery by taking action now.
 Unfortunately, most people are unlikely to be proactive and are much more likely to procrastinate until they are forced to react.

 Competition is ubiquitous wherever resources are in short supply.
 Plants compete for light and water.
 Fungi and microbes compete for nutrients.
 Animals compete for food and space.
-Competition leads to behaviors we identify as greed.
+Competition leads to greedy behaviors.
 Humans have institutionalized greed -- we allow, even encourage, runaway greed.
 Our political and economic systems facilitate greed.
 Greed is the underlying driving force for both capitalism and entrepreneurship.
 Our banking and insurance companies, coupled with the formation of limited liability corporations have allowed greed to explode.
 Corporations control politicians, who pass legislation that allows tax evasion and assures obscene corporate profits.

-Nevertheless, some of Earth’s greedy enemies can be identified -- overpopulation, banking and economic systems, insurance companies, corporations (especially big oil), and corruption in governmental officials, to mention a few of the most important.
+Nevertheless, some of Earth’s greedy enemies can be identified -- overpopulation, banking and economic systems, insurance companies, corporations (especially pharmaceutical companies and big oil), and corruption in governmental officials, to mention a few of the most important.

 We have designed an economic system that has allowed greed to explode.
 Corporations now exist solely for whatever profits they can make and as such, they are inherently greedy at heart.
-Corporations have no conscience and because they are not people, they do not qualify to have constitutional rights despite the Supreme Court's Citizens United decision that recently gave them such powers (indeed, America no longer enjoys a democracy but with that court decision, it has become a corporacracy).
+Corporations have no conscience and because they are not people, they do not qualify to have constitutional rights despite the Supreme Court's Citizens United decision that recently gave them such powers (indeed, America no longer enjoys a democracy but with that court decision, it has become a corporacracy -- Chomsky 2010).

 Corporate executives are paid obscene salaries and are not personally liable for activities they oversee.
-Corporations control politicians, who pass legislation that allows tax evasion and assures obscene corporate profits.
+Corporations control politicians, who pass limited liability legislation and laws that allow tax evasion, both of which assure obscene corporate profits.
 They may well also control judges.
 Our Supreme Court's absurd ruling gave corporations unlimited power to buy politicians.
 Corporations cannot be abolished because we can't live without them, but we must find ways to restrict corporate privileges.
 Obscene CEO salaries should be a thing of the past.
 CEOs should be held liable and should pay exorbitant taxes.
 Corporations should not be allowed to evade taxes by moving offshore.
 Corruption in corporations must no longer be tolerated -- we cannot allow them to own our judges and politicians, and politicians must become more responsive to opinions of average citizens.
 Executive and political privileges must be eliminated.
-Politicians should not enjoy all the special perks they have given themselves -- they should have the same health insurance as the rest of us and should ride in tourist class alongside us in airplanes.
+Politicians should not enjoy all the special perks they have given themselves -- they should have the same health insurance as the rest of us and should ride in tourist class alongside us in pubic conveyances.
+As public servants, their bank accounts should be on-line in the public domain for their constituent's to examine.

 Our culture has institutionalized runaway greed as illustrated by the stock market: it is designed to assist Wall Street executives to profit from small investors who buy shares of corporate stocks hoping to grow their investment.
 Instead, each time the market crashes small investors lose while larger investors manage to gain at their expense.